distributedlife/ensemble-website/source/views/docs/events.md

 *Ensemble* ships with a set of six events that you can register listeners for.
 When an event occurs *ensemble* calls your function.

+- `OnConnect`: called when the client has connected to the server.
+- `OnDisconnect`: called when the client has disconnected from the server.
+- `OnEachFrame`: called on each frame.
 - `OnMute`: called when the player clicks the mute button.
-- `OnUnmute`: called when the player clicks the unmute button.
 - `OnPause`: called when the game pauses.
+- `OnResize`: called when the screen resizes.
 - `OnResume`: called when the game resumes.
-- `OnConnect`: called when the client has connected to the server.
-- `OnDisconnect`: called when the client has disconnected from the server.
+- `OnUnmute`: called when the player clicks the unmute button.

 ## An example approaches
 ~~~javascript